 Appointments are offered at Howard County 50+ Centers and virtually by appointment.
 Register online below or by contacting a 50+ Center.

-Howard County residents aged 60 and over and their spouses of any age are eligible to participate in this program and are asked to make a voluntary, anonymous donation.
+The congregate meal program is resuming at most centers and will be offered one to two days per week depending on the site.
+Howard County residents aged 60 and over and their spouses of any age are eligible to participate in this program and are asked to make a voluntary, confidential donation.

 Meals on Wheels of Central Maryland, Inc. is an organization that provides two nutritious meals daily, up to five days a week, to homebound individuals.
-The meals, delivered by volunteers, are planned by a registered dietitian to furnish two-thirds of the nutrition adults need each day.
+Meals are delivered by volunteers and meet two-thirds of the nutrition adults need each day.

 For more information or to apply, contact Maryland Access Point (MAP) 410-313-1234 (voice/relay).